jzz0026/Sentiment-Analysis-NeuralNetwork-LSTM/README.md

     - customer service.

 ## Goal
-- In this project a Neural Network model based on Recurrent Neural Networks aims to classify human emotion (sentiment) in an Amazon review.
+- In this project a Neural Network (Deep Learning model) based on Recurrent Neural Networks aims to classify human emotion (sentiment) in an Amazon review.
 In other words, we are interested in the sentiment that an Amazon review conveys which could be either possitive or negative.

-## Recurrent Neural Networks
-- Classification of human emotion (sentiment) in Amazon reviews.
-  - Very helpful for companies to assess a product in the market
-- RNN/LSTM
-- TensorFlow

-## Why LSTMs?
-What challenges does it have?

 ## Tools